 To install spyware for Android, the culprit needs to access your Android’s settings and allow installation from unknown sources.
 This allows the hacker to install any app on your device, even ones that aren’t on Google Play Store.
 To check if unknown sources have been enabled, follow these steps:

-- Go Settings>Apps
+- Go to Settings>Apps

 - Click Special Access

 - Tap Install Unknown Apps

 - If installation from unknown sources is enabled, then all or some of the options will be toggled on

 If you never enabled installation from unknown sources but now magically it is turned on, then your Android could be compromised, and we recommend performing a factory reset.

 Method 5: Check if Your Android Was Rooted

 Hackers will often root or jailbreak an Android device to bypass security restrictions, giving them total access to your device and the ability to install nasty spy apps.
 If your Android has been rooted, then someone has hacked your phone.
 To check if your Android has been rooted or jailbroken, follow these steps: